 The macroeconomic literature typically addresses the issue of endogeneity using vector auto regression (VAR) methods imposing identifying restrictions (see, e.g., Blanchard and Perotti (2002) and Mountford and Uhlig (2009)), for example, that government spending does not react to current economic conditions at the quarterly frequency, or relying on the so-called narrative approach, which establishes exogeneity of fiscal policies to current economic conditions based on government records (Romer and Romer (2010)).
 Relying on natural experiments provides an alternative way of establishing exogeneity: for example, a war initiated by another country may create a natural experiment that causes increased government spending not motivated by current economic conditions in the home country.
-Although the absence of reverse causality might be easier to argue, the approach faces some important challenges.
+Although the absence of reverse causality might be easier to argue, the approach still faces some important challenges.
 First, one needs a critical number of these events over time or geographical variation in order to carry out an empirical analysis.
-A further hurdle lies in controlling for direct effects of the "natural experiment" on economic growth, if such a direct effect seems likely, for example, if the war would take place in the home country, or if it affects patriotism in the home country, potentially increasing the demand for home-produced goods.
+A further hurdle lies in controlling for effects of the "natural experiment" on economic growth that do not play out via government spending.
+For example, a war might affect patriotism in the home country, potentially increasing the demand for home-produced goods, or a war taking place in the home country likely affects the capital stock.
 We review two lines of this literature: the first one relies on exogenous variation in military spending, and the second one estimates local fiscal multipliers, relying on different natural experiments.